Should I Wrap My Tattoo At Night Before Bed?

 - Remove the bandage: Take off the bandage carefully.
 In case the bandage is sticking to your skin, apply some lukewarm water and proceed slowly.

 - Dry: Allow your tattoo to air dry for 15 minutes.
 Pat the inked area gently with a clean paper towel.
-Avoid any harsh cloths — loofah, towel or washcloth that can irritate your skin.
+Avoid any harsh cloths — loofahs, towels or washcloths can irritate the skin and transfer bacteria to the area.
 Ensure that the area is completely dry.

 - Tattoo cover: Wrap the tattoo with clean, fresh plastic without using any ointment lotion or moisturizer.